-Red Lion man facing charges after punching victim in the face after his Xbox was taken for breaking “house rules”
+Red Lion man facing charges after punching victim in the face after argument over Xbox

-YORK COUNTY, Pa.– A Red Lion man is facing charges after allegedly striking a victim in the face after she took his Xbox.
+YORK COUNTY, Pa.– A Red Lion man is facing charges after allegedly striking a victim in the face over an argument involving an Xbox.

 Brandon Chen, 18, is facing harassment and simple assault charges for the incident.